F1: Sebastian Vettel loses his cool as Lewis Hamilton wins Canadian Grand Prix | DW | 09.06.2019

 Under pressure from Hamilton, Vettel went too hard into the chicane on turn three and ran on to the grass.
 The German returned to the track just ahead of Hamilton who was forced to brake sharply or face being pushed into the wall.

-It took the race stewards a long time to decide, but when the news came through that Vettel would be hit by a five second penalty, Vettel was furious.
+It took the race stewards a long time to decide, but when the news came through that Vettel would be hit by a five second penalty, Vettel was raging.

 "I had nowhere to go.
 Seriously, I had nowhere to go," fumed Vettel.
 "They are stealing the race from us."